Batman (serial): Release

-Theatrical release
+Theatrical releases

 Batman was first released to theaters one chapter per week, beginning on July 16, 1943.
 Columbia re-released it to theaters in 1954 and 1962.

 In 1964, film buff Hugh Hefner screened all 15 chapters of the serial at the Playboy Mansion.
 The trendy event received much notice in the press, prompting Columbia to offer the unedited serial to theaters in 1965 as An Evening with Batman and Robin in one long, marathon showing.
-This re-release was successful enough to inspire the development, by Lorenzo Semple, Jr., under the auspices of producers William Dozier and Howie Horwitz), of the 1960s television series Batman.
-The series starred Adam West and Burt Ward as Batman and Robin, the Boy Wonder, and was produced as a lampoon, being villain-driven and heavy on the action-comedy.
+This re-release was successful enough to inspire the development, by Lorenzo Semple Jr., under the auspices of producers William Dozier and Howie Horwitz, of the 1960s television series Batman.
+The series starred Adam West as Batman and Burt Ward as Robin, the Boy Wonder, and was produced as a lampoon, being driven by guest-star villains, flamboyant action, and tongue-in-cheek comedy.